aless80/pypanda/README.md

 ```

 #### Using pip
 Never use ~~sudo pip~~.
-Instead you can use pip on the user's install directory:
+Instead you can use pip for Python 2.7 in the user's install directory:
 ```no-highlight
 git clone https://github.com/aless80/pypanda.git
 cd pypanda